 According to the Food Marketing Institute's Power of Seafood 2019, consumers would like to try different types of seafood if someone advised them.
-That's where we can all step in and help.
+That's where you and your seafood department can step in.
 For many consumers, seafood isn't something they grew up eating or isn't as familiar to cook with as poultry.
-They need a little help to confidently eat more seafood for their health.
+They need a little help to confidently make the seafood purchase.